 It’s important to ignore all this glamour and think about what practically works for your family.
 How does life work in your rental or apartment?

 These questions are important to ask as you move through the home.
-A large kitchen with tons of storage, giant island and room for a coffee bar might look so inviting and feel necessary… but if your family doesn’t like to cook and isn’t eating at home most nights, the beauty will not make up for the wasted space in the long run.
+A large kitchen with tons of storage, a giant island, and room for a coffee bar might look so inviting and feel necessary… but if your family doesn’t like to cook and isn’t eating at home most nights, the beauty will not make up for the wasted space in the long run.
 You may want to look at a home with a smaller kitchen and possibly more bedrooms instead.

-On the other hand, a stay at home parent would benefit from a larger area for children to spread out as they play, and might also require more storage space for toys, bulky baby items, and hand-me-downs in waiting.
+On the other hand, a stay-at-home parent would benefit from a larger area for children to spread out as they play, and might also require more storage space for toys, bulky baby items, and hand-me-downs in waiting.

 Dig deep and find what you like about where you currently live.
 Make sure your new floor plan includes these things while resolving any recurring issues from your present living situation.
 This is part of the beauty of buying a new home, you get to find almost exactly what is best.